pikvm/pikvm/pages/flashing_os.md

 5. To change the root password use command `passwd` via SSH or webterm.
 To change Pi-KVM web password use `kvmd-htpasswd set admin`.
 As indicated on the login screen, you need to use `rw` to make the root filesystem writable before issuing these commands.
 After making changes, make sure to run the command `ro` to switch the filesystem back to read-only.
 If you are using a web terminal, use the `su -` command to get root access (enter the root password).

-6. ~~After installation, we recommend you to update your operating system:~~ The upstream distribution has broken the wifi driver, so don't do it yet.
+6. After installation, we recommend you to update your operating system:
     ```
     # rw
     # pacman -Syu